nychealth/EH-dataportal/content/data-stories/housing-creates-health/index.md

 </figure>
 </div>

-Quality housing supports health and safety, can lower stress, and provides a sense of security and stability.
-But for some New Yorkers, their housing situation exposes them to health risks, creates financial and mental stress, and makes them vulnerable to displacement.
+Affordable, good quality, stable housing supports health.
+Living without access to these resources can create poor health that worsens over time.
+Living in low quality housing as a child also poses particular health risks.

-The impacts of poor housing build up over the course of people’s lives.
-And the major, pervasive housing issues<strong>—quality, affordability, and stability—</strong>have a greater impact on health at key stages of life, like childhood and old age, and on <a href="https://a816-dohbesp.nyc.gov/IndicatorPublic/beta/data-explorer/economic-conditions/?id=103#display=summary">people living in higher-poverty neighborhoods.</a> People of color disproportionately experience injustices related to poor housing and environmental hazards as a result of systemic racism through policies like redlining and blockbusting.
+People living in higher-poverty neighborhoods are more likely to experience negative health effects of poor housing.
+People of color disproportionately experience housing injustices as a result of policies like redlining and blockbusting that are examples of systemic racism.

 ### Housing affordability: lack of affordable housing forces difficult choices between essentials